giancambo/benperk.github.io/msdn/2016/2016-IISLAB-lab-4-install-and-configure-failed-request-tracing.md

+# Lab 4: Install and configure Failed Request Tracing

-# I have written an article [here][LINK1] that explains how to install and configure Failed Request Tracing.
+I have written an article [here][LINK1] that explains how to install and configure Failed Request Tracing.
 Please use that for reference.

 In this lab you will: